codingmonkeys/SubEthaEdit-Modes/Documentation/ExampleMode/README.md

 ### [File recognition trigger test files][TestFiles]

-`Test Files/` contains example "Example" files showing which of them are recognized as "Example" files and which aren't.
+`TestFiles/` contains example "Example" files showing which of them are recognized as "Example" files and which aren't.

 * `Example` is recognized based on the filename
 * `ExampleModeFile_NoShebang.EXAMPLE` is recognized based on the file extension